 ... your Product Backlog tracks the delivery order of value increments to the market.
 Sprint Planning has to accommodate vacation, pregnancy leave, anticipated medical leave, and even team outings, all of which take time away from development but which are traditionally respected by corporate human resources culture.
 These activities affect delivered value directly and costs indirectly.
 Unlike work on Product Increments, for which Product Owners can schedule the Development Team solely with respect to business considerations, vacations and other “personal” events are sometimes beyond their control (see Fixed-Date PBI).
 Medical leave and long-term competence development often fit in this same category.

-The team must be working in a Community of Trust.
+The team must be working in a Community of Trust (see Community of Trust).

 ✥ ✥ ✥

-You want the Development Team to meet its forecast regularly, and you want to the Developers to regularly stay on a kaizen path that sees both predictability and capacity for work increase over time.
+You want the Development Team to meet its forecast regularly, and you want the Developers to regularly stay on a kaizen path that sees both predictability and capacity for work increase over time.
 The Team uses velocity for both of these.
-And while velocity is not a strict predictor either of ROI or of efficiency, it is the central empirical measure of the Developers’ capacity both to predict and complete work.
+And while velocity is not a strict predictor either of value (see Value and ROI) or of efficiency, it is the central empirical measure of the Development Team’s capacity both to predict and complete work.

 Being short-handed changes the velocity.
-While vacation absence is a small fraction of the year in the United States, it is also the only country in the world without a single legally required paid holiday .
-Austrians take 35 paid days off each year: about 15% of the work year.
-If you combine these absences with conference attendance, continuing education, and other activities that don’t contribute directly to the product, as much as 20% of the budget go to activities that the business funds only “in the margins.”
+While vacation absence is a small fraction of the year in the United States, it is also the only country in the world without a single legally required paid holiday ().
+Austrians take 35 paid days off each year: about 15 percent of the work year.
+If you combine these absences with conference attendance, continuing education, and other activities that don’t contribute directly to the product, as much as 20 percent of the budget go to activities that the business funds only “in the margins.”
 And during the summer or around winter holidays, the majority of the Developers may disappear together for up to a month.
 It’s important to give visibility to how that effects deliverables.

-Track planned Development Team member absences as PBIs.
+Track planned Development Team member absences as Product Backlog Items (PBIs).
 Let the team estimate the cost of the PBI depending on the specifics of the absence and of the Sprint in which it will occur.
-The Product Owner may choose to ascribe a corresponding value (ROI) to the PBI as well, corresponding to the value to the enterprise of such absences.
+The Product Owner may choose to ascribe a corresponding value (ROI or other) to the PBI as well, corresponding to the value to the enterprise of giving people paid leave from work.